Reconfigurable Intelligent Surface-Assisted Multiple-Antenna Coded Caching: Proof of Proposition

-For a given sum-DoF $g$, assume $L_0$ represents the maximum number of antennas used to achieve this sum-DoF.
-Consider this scheme as the original scheme referred to in \eqref{eq:diff}.

-Starting from this maximum value, consider other schemes with fewer antennas(i.e. consider the value of $\lambda$).
-It is not difficult to check that $f(\lambda)$ in \eqref{eq:diff} is a downward-opening parabola that passes through the origin,with $\lambda$ as the independent variable.
-This implies that if $f(\lambda)\geq 0$, the reducing the number of antennas $L_0-L_0'$ leads to an increase or no change in RIS elements; if $f(\lambda)<0$, the scheme with $L_0'$ antennas utilizes fewer RIS elements than the original scheme, making it more optimal.
-Additionally, the larger the value of $\lambda$, the greater the reduction in the number of RIS elements.

-Since $\lambda$ is positive, it is only necessary to determine whether $\lambda$ can exceed another zero point.
-If it can, then by reducing the number of antennas, a more optimal scheme can be found.
-Otherwise, the scheme using the maximum number of antennas is the best solution. \begin{itemize} \item To find the scheme that uses the maximum number of antennas under a given sum-DoF $g$, it is necessary first to determine the range of $L_0$.
+Note that~\eqref{eq:diff} determines whether reducing the number of active antennas leads to an increase or decrease in the required number of RIS elements.
+For a given sum-DoF $g$, let $L_0^{\max}$ denote the maximum number of antennas required to achieve this sum-DoF.
+Consider this as the reference scheme in \eqref{eq:diff}.
+By analyzing schemes with fewer antennas (i.e., different values of $\lambda$), we observe that $f(\lambda)$ is a downward-opening quadratic function passing through the origin with respect to $\lambda$.
+This implies: \begin{itemize} \item If $f(\lambda) \geq 0$, reducing the number of antennas leads to an increase or no change in the number of RIS elements. \item If $f(\lambda) < 0$, using $L_0'$ antennas requires fewer RIS elements.
+A larger $\lambda$ results in a greater reduction in RIS elements. \end{itemize} Since $f(\lambda)$ is a concave quadratic function that passes through the origin at $\lambda = 0$ (i.e., $f(0)=0$ with a negative leading coefficient), its value first increases and then decreases as $\lambda$ grows.
+Consequently, when minimizing the total number of RIS elements